Enhanced sampling methods for molecular dynamics simulations: Free energy estimators

 \subsection{Estimating free energies from the transition count matrix}

-The transition probabilities along one or more discretized \hyperlink{ref:CV} {CVs} can be used to build a transition probability matrix containing either the transitions from a state $i$ to a state $j$, or the probabilities $P_{ij}$ of performing the transition.
+The transition probabilities between states, which could be along one or more discretized \hyperlink{ref:CV} {CVs} or between different states in an \hyperlink{ref:ExpEns}{expanded ensemble}, can be used to build a \textit{transition probability matrix}.
+This matrix containing equivalently either the number of transitions from a state $i$ to a state $j$, or the probabilities $P_{i\rightarrow j}$ of performing the transition.